Slideshow image

 1 Comment

-Joan about 3 years ago
+Joan over 3 years ago

 Beautiful song!
 The poem speaks to me in a special way!
 Probably because of the Pandemic ? those less fortunate as usual are suffering most.